Robert Hooks

 1967! co-starring with the lovely, ultra-talented Leslie Uggams in the Broadway musical hit ‘Hallelujah Baby’ the New York Times presented this ‘Hirschfeld’ caricature in the Sunday Drama section saluting the cast. (left to right) Barbara Sharma and Allen Case, dancers Allan Weeks and Winston Dewitt Hemsley, Leslie Uggams, Lillian Hayman, and Robert Hooks, with the very long chin!

-“This is ‘A Hirschfeld’ caricature, and its kind of an honored Broadway tradition for an actor (usually in a Broadway musical) to be the subject of a Hirschfeld.
-The artist Hirschfeld would choose a play and it’s performers that’s up for the annual prestigious Tony Award, and features the art work in the Sunday New York Times drama section.
+“This is ‘A Hirschfeld’ caricature, and it’s kind of an honored Broadway tradition for an actor (usually in a Broadway musical) to be the subject of a Hirschfeld.
+The artist Hirschfeld would choose a play and it’s performers that’s up for the annual prestigious Tony Award and feature the artwork in the Sunday New York Times drama section.
 I know my dear friend the talented Broadway star Melba Moore has hers, and she knows what an honor it is to have a Hirschfeld.
-And of course there are other recipients.
+And of course, there are other recipients.
 (But be aware!)
-The artwork ALWAYS has Hirschfeld’s signature in the lower right corner, and also has the number of times his daughter NINA’s name appears in each caricature offering (in this one there are three NINA’s).
+The artwork ALWAYS has Hirschfeld’s signature in the lower right corner and also has the number of times his daughter NINA’s name appears in each caricature offering (in this one there are three NINA’s).
 If those things aren’t on the artwork, it is not an authentic Hirschfeld.
 And by the way, I was never that impressed with my caricature in this Hirschfeld..But I’ve accepted it with good humor!”

 Off-Broadway he broke theatrical color barriers when Joseph Papp cast him in the title role of Henry V, a first in theatre history.